luc-github/MySafeFob/docs/ROADMAP.md

 manual entry.
 The RTC is loaded into the system clock at boot.
 Key handlers of the keypads run synchronously in the click callback: `lv_async_call` does not preserve call order, which reversed fast consecutive taps.

 ---

+### ADR-017: App UI back on LVGL (supersedes ADR-010 for the app) — retroactive

+**Context**: ADR-010 (2026-09-15) dropped LVGL for a native port of `freeink-sdk`'s FreeInkUI.
+The app's screens were built on it (tasks 8.4, ADR-013/014/016), then rewritten on LVGL on 2026-09-21 (commit `f2f38b4`, "Move from FreeInkUI to Lvgl as more mature").
+The rewrite was never logged as a decision; the 2026-09-22 amendment above only notes the gap.
+This entry records it after the fact.

+**Decision**:
+1. The app's UI uses **LVGL 9.x** (`lvgl/lvgl ^9.4.0`,
+   `boards/x4pro/app/idf_component.yml`), mono theme, portrait 480×800,
+   through our own ports: `lv_port_disp.c` (flush into `eink.c`, DU/GC
+   waveform choice, zone refresh from LVGL's invalidated area) and `lv_port_indev.c` (touch edge queue + physical buttons, focus groups).
+2. The app's FreeInkUI component is removed.
+The **factory** keeps its frozen FreeInkUI copy (splash only, `FACTORY.md` §3) — ADR-010 still applies there.
+3. Rules that came with the rewrite and stay mandatory: one file per screen (`ui_screen_*.cpp`), shared builders in `ui_widgets.*`, every navigation callback deferred through `ui_defer()`, keypad key handlers synchronous (order matters, `time-sync-design.md` §3), `CONFIG_LV_USE_CLIB_MALLOC=y` (LVGL's 64 KB pool is too small).

+**Why**: LVGL is more mature (widgets, focus groups, text, layouts) and the e-ink concerns ADR-010 raised were handled inside our display port (waveform choice, ghost budget, zone refresh) instead of by the UI library.

+**Consequences**: every doc mention of FreeInkUI components for the app (`key-grid.h`, `option-dialog.h`, `qwerty-keyboard.h`, `StepperRowProps`…) is historical; the LVGL equivalents are our own widgets in `ui_widgets.*` and `ui_keyboard.*`.

+**Status**: ✅ VALIDATED (in production since 2026-09-21, recorded 2026-09-26).

+---

+### ADR-018: Alert indicator + Alerts screen; time-sync age threshold

+**Context**: F-02 asked for a visual alert when the last time sync gets old (45 days in FEATURES, about 3 months in `time-sync-design.md` §6 — an inconsistency).
+UI-SPECS §1.3 had moved that alert into the Time screen, where nobody sees it unless they go looking.
+More alert-type messages will come (RTC lost power, battery low, calibration missing…), so the alert needs a generic home rather than a one-off label.

+**Decisions (user, 2026-09-26)**:
+1. **Alert button on HOME**: an icon button `LV_SYMBOL_WARNING` in the header's second row, **right side, same row as the Settings button** (Settings stays left).
+It exists only while at least one alert is active — when none is, the button is not created at all (no empty stop in the Left/Right focus cycle).
+Focus order: Settings, then the alert button, then the content.
+2. **Alerts screen** (new `Screen::Alerts`), opened by that button, Back returns to HOME.
+It lists every active alert as a block: a title line, an explanation text (what is wrong, why it matters, what to do), and an optional action button that opens the screen that fixes it (e.g. "Set the time" → Settings > Time).
+It is the generic place for future alerts and messages, not a time-specific screen.
+3. **Alert registry** (`alerts.c`/`.h`, board app): a fixed table of alert ids, each with a condition function and a text builder.
+Checked when HOME is built (so on every return to HOME and after wake) — never by a timer (project rule: no screen refresh without an interaction).
+   First alerts:
+   - `TIME_NEVER_SYNCED`: no sync recorded (`sync_e0` = 0).
+   - `TIME_SYNC_STALE`: `now - sync_e0 >= TimeSyncMaxAgeS`.
+The text
+     gives the last sync date and source, its age in days and, when the drift history allows it, the estimated error accumulated since.
+   Candidates for later: RTC voltage-low flag (BM8563 `VL` bit: the RTC lost power, time unreliable), battery low, touch calibration still at factory defaults.
+4. **Threshold = a setting**, default **90 days**: `TimeSyncMaxAgeS`
+   (NVS `sync_maxage_s`, U32 **seconds**, default 7 776 000; 0 = alert
+   disabled).
+Seconds rather than days so tests can use a few minutes.
+   No UI control for it in v1; it is changed from the serial console.
+5. **Generic `setting` console command** (F-20), driven by the `settings_defs.inc` X-macro table so every current and future setting comes for free:
+   - `setting list` — every id, NVS key, type, current and default value;
+   - `setting get <id>`;
+   - `setting set <id> <value>` — BOOL: `0/1/on/off`; U32: decimal,
+     negative numbers accepted (stored as their 32-bit pattern, like `tz_off_min`), optional suffix `s`/`m`/`h`/`d` for durations
+     (`setting set TimeSyncMaxAgeS 5m`);
+   - `setting reset <id>` — back to the default (erases the NVS key).
+   It also makes alert tests easy without reflashing, e.g. age the last sync by writing an old epoch: `setting set TimeSyncEpoch0 1700000000`.
+   Runtime consumers read settings on use (existing no-cached-state pattern), so a change applies at the next HOME build.
+Secrets never go through this table (the keystore and PIN counter live in the `secrets` partition), so the command cannot expose them.

+**Why 90 days**: the measured drift (Settings > About, drift per day since fix 4/5 of `time-sync-design.md`) is far below the ±20 ppm worst case F-02 used; the threshold is a setting anyway, and can be tightened once the drift history of this unit is known.

+**Status**: ✅ VALIDATED 2026-09-26 (design; implementation = backlog
+P1/P2, Phase 8.0).

+---